 This allows us to easily install our headboard on any wall, or wherever we install the other side of the flushmount.
 With this in mind, we screwed two 2×4’s (the same height as our headboard…in this case 30”) into the wall on either side of our window.

 Then we screwed the opposite sides of the flushmounts onto the 2×4’s at our desired height.
 We only screwed on one side, because we decided it would be the most stable having been screwed into the center of the 2×4 as opposed to all 4 screws being very near the edge, and potentially ripping free.
 If we had put more thought into it, we may have installed two 2×4’s next to each other.
 But maybe not too!

-This allowed us to swiftly slide our headboard into place over the window.
+This allowed us to swiftly slide our headboard into place in front of the window!

-And we had 4 inches of clearance to hang our Lace Stenciled Dropcloth Curtains!
+And we had 4 inches of clearance to hang our curtains!

 We purposefully measured out the 2×4’s to end up on the far outsides of the headboard, allowing us to install our curtain rod as wide as possible… giving the illusion of a more grand and wide window!
 (Headboard fabric here… they don’t carry the same color anymore, but this is the same print!)

 There you have it!
 A perfect fix to a widespread problem!
 WHO KNEW that putting your headboard in front of a window could be so gorgeous!

 It’s totally secure, and it looks as chic as ever!
 AND, with your bed in front of a window, you don’t have to worry about finding a vintage starburst mirror to hang over your bed so you can fit in with the Jones’!
 Am I right?
 Of course I’m right.